GNOME/libadwaita/doc/migrating-libhandy-1-4-to-libadwaita.md

 ### Adapt to the `content-view` style removal

-The `.content-view` style class doesn't change background color anymore.
-The default background should be used instead.
+The `.content-view` style class has been removed.
+The selection mode [class@Gtk.CheckButton] style had inside content views has been split out into a separate style class `.selection-mode` that can be applied directly onto check buttons instead of the view.
+The unique background color has no replacement and the default background should be used instead.

 #### Adapt to Header Bar, Action Bar, Search Bar and Toolbar Style Changes